-In 1993, Jane Verity founded Dementia Care Australia, an independent social enterprise committed to improve the social and emotional care of people with dementia, their families and carers.
-She developed the Spark of Life Philosophy (originally referred to as Spark of Life Approach), which included skills to understand, connect and communicate with people who have dementia.
+In 1993, Jane Verity founded Dementia Care International, an independent social enterprise committed to improve the social and emotional care of people with dementia, their families and carers.
+To achieve this, she developed the Spark of Life Philosophy, which included skills to understand, connect and communicate with people who have dementia.

 Jane had the dream and firm belief that if it was possible to find a way to enable people with advanced dementia to improve, that this could be adapted to enable people with other levels of dementia to benefit as well as frail elderly who did not have dementia.

 The first step to achieve her dream was to develop an interactive, therapeutic social group program, specifically developed for people with advanced dementia.
-This program focused on facilitating an ideal environment and connection for people with dementia to experience rehabilitation and recover lost abilities.
-She called it the Sunshine Club Program now known as the Spark of Life Club Program.
+This program, known as the Spark of Life Club Program, focused on facilitating an ideal environment and connection for people with dementia to experience rehabilitation and the recovery of lost abilities.

 The program proved to achieve its aim with consistent results of improvements in language, cognitive and social abilities as well as providing so much joy to all involved.